 Here are some sample rates for the yearly renewable term:

-Most carriers don’t offer a Preferred Tobacco health class for their ART products, but the savings is still very significant from their longer duration policies.
+Most carriers don’t offer a Preferred Tobacco health class for their ART products, but the savings aspect is still quite significant from longer duration policies.

-Bonus Tips To Getting Top Rates
+Bonus Tips For Securing Top Rates

 Among them, the rest of your health is in good order, you have a clean driving record, and your family history isn’t prohibitive of top rates.

-- Prepare ahead of time for your blood test, and take your physical seriously
+- Prepare ahead of time for your blood test, and take your physical seriously.

-- Admit to your examiner you use an e-cigarette before commencing the exam
+- Admit to your examiner you use an e-cigarette before commencing the exam.

-Although the third may seem obvious to some, not disclosing smoking habits truthfully could mean a non-payment of death benefit should the insurance company discover otherwise.
+Although the third may seem obvious to some, not disclosing smoking habits truthfully could mean denial of claims and/or a non-payment of death benefit should the insurance company discover otherwise.